PatiphanAK/fuzzy-haskell/01-foundations/Readme.md

 * 29.9°C → $0$ (Not Hot)
 * 30.0°C → $1$ (Hot)

-Does a $0.1^\circ$C difference truly change the qualitative experience from “not hot” to “hot”?
+Does a $0.1^\circ$ C difference truly change the qualitative experience from “not hot” to “hot”?
 In most practical contexts, it does not.

 ### Fuzzy Perspective